 "Changing Currents in Employment Law" is the DC Bar's annual three-hour event featuring legal updates and practice tips from the area's top employment attorneys — all for CLE credit.
 TELG's Scott Oswald serves as faculty director and will moderate the event.
 Here he previews the panel on use of experts with panelist and defense-side lawyer David Greenspan of McGuireWoods LLP.

-This interview by TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on August 14, 2018.
+TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on August 14, 2018.

 Changing Currents 2018: Experts Panel Preview